 Most businesses marketing online are looking to get something in return, and it’s likely that you or your client are too.
-Whether your business is trying to drive sales, increased brand awareness, more website traffic, or all of the above, you should acknowledge that getting social media engagement and followers is most likely the softest (or easiest) conversion point you possess.
+Whether your business is aiming to drive sales, increased brand awareness, more website traffic, or all of the above, you should acknowledge that getting social media engagement is most likely the softest (or easiest) conversion point you possess.

-By this, we mean that asking someone to engage with you on social media (for example, join a debate on LinkedIn) requires a much smaller buy-in, and a far lower threshold, than getting someone to sign up for a newsletter with their email address, or, moreover, make a purchase.
+By this, we mean that asking someone to engage with you on social media (for example, join a debate on LinkedIn) requires a much smaller buy-in from the prospect than getting them to sign up for a newsletter with their email address, or, moreover, make a purchase.
 However, you can warm them up over time.

 Go the extra mile to make your social followers really happy, and the other benefits you’re looking to get - traffic, leads, sales - will naturally follow.

-Social media, and particularly shares, have grown to become more valuable in an SEO context over time.
-On page SEO signals and content that receives a high number of shares can provide websites with great rankings boosts on those pages, which could be the difference-maker if you’re in a competitive vertical.
+Social media, and particularly content shares, have grown to become more valuable in the search-engine optimization (SEO) context.
+On-page SEO signals and content that receives a high number of shares can provide websites with rankings boosts on those pages, which could be the difference-maker if you’re in a competitive vertical.
 What's more, tweets now display in Google Search results, which can both, help gain social proof and attract a prospect to learn more about the brands.

-8. It will become a stable source of traffic
+8. It will become a stable source of referral traffic